CES (trade show): 1979

-Winter CES held January in Las Vegas.
-Atari 400 and 800 computers introduced.
+The 1979 Winter CES was held in January in Las Vegas.
+Atari 400 and 800 computers were introduced.
 Bill Gates appeared at CES for the first time, introducing the first BASIC compiler for the Apple II.
 Texas Instruments showed off the TI-99/4.

-Summer CES held June 3–6 in Chicago, at McCormick Place.
+The 1979 Summer CES was held June 3–6 in Chicago at McCormick Place.
 Features (per the show guide) included personal communications, retail advertising, promotion and store layout, exports, video, audio, auto sound/telephone sales, and a large series of retail sales and sales management breakouts.

 1980s

 1981

-Philips and Sony introduced the CD player which was developed together.
+At the 1981 CES, Philips and Sony introduced the CD player, which they had developed together.

 1982

-Summer CES June 6 at Chicago saw the first appearance of Commodore 64 and General Consumer Electronics' (GCE) Vectrex.
+The 1982 Summer CES in Chicago at McCormick Place saw the first appearance of the Commodore 64 and General Consumer Electronics' Vectrex.

+1983

+In 1983, Summer CES returned to McCormick Place in Chicago and featured the introduction of the Coleco Adam and the Atari 600XL.

 1984

-The Amiga was first shown publicly at the CES this year.
-In addition, Japanese jazz fusion artist, Ryo Kawasaki, performed with the Commodore 64 at the Summer CES (June 3–June 6 at Chicago) as a demo for the Kawasaki Synthesizer.
+The Amiga was first shown publicly at the 1984 Summer CES.
+In addition, Japanese jazz fusion artist Ryo Kawasaki performed with the Commodore 64 as a demo for the Kawasaki Synthesizer.

 1985

-At Summer CES.
-Nintendo unveiled the Nintendo Entertainment System (NES), the American version of its Famicom, with a new case redesigned by Lance Barr and featuring a "zero insertion force" cartridge slot.
+At the 1985 Summer CES, Nintendo unveiled the Nintendo Entertainment System (NES), the American version of its Famicom, with a new case redesigned by Lance Barr and featuring a "zero insertion force" cartridge slot.

 1988

-The game Tetris was first shown publicly in the U.S. at the CES this year.
+The video game Tetris was first shown publicly in the U.S. at the 1988 Summer CES.